 # behaviors

-The behaviors feature is used to share code between components, similar to "mixins" or "traits" in certain programing languages.
+Behaviorsare features used for code sharing between components, similar to "mixins" or "traits" in some programming languages.

 Code example: